Conroe's #1 Reverse Mortgage

 11 percent of Conroe’s population is made up of seniors that are at least 65 years old, based on U.S. Census Bureau data.
 Of Conroe’s senior population, 66 percent (accounting for nearly 2,400 households) are also homeowners as opposed to renters.
 That means there’s a dedicated community of seniors that call Conroe their long-term home.

 Thousands of the senior households in Conroe may be eligible to obtain a reverse mortgage.
 Several of these older homeowners have already done their research and begun using reverse mortgages to support their retirement needs.

-Compared with the average home price in Texas, Conroe’s median home price is over $22,000 greater than the rest of the state at $232,882, according to the Zillow Home Value Index.
-Prices in the area have increased 2.9 percent over the past year, and Zillow projects that they will continue to fall over the course of the next year by roughly 2.3 percent.
+Compared with the average home price in Texas, Conroe’s median home price is greater than the rest of the state at $335,944, according to the Zillow Home Value Index.

 If you're a homeowner who fits this description and you're interested in using a reverse mortgage to supplement your retirement, you might want to consider a jumbo reverse mortgage, from which you may be able to access a greater portion of your home equity than you otherwise would with a FHA-insured HECM loan.

 Reverse mortgages might not be the perfect solution for every homeowner, but depending on your particular situation, a HECM could be something to consider as you approach your retirement years.